-- Real-world CCKWs have day-to-day weather patterns overlaid on them, making them harder to recognize. - When making genesis forecasts for a particular system, any CCKW information must be taken in context with the entire weather situation. - Knowledge about the base state (~120 d mean or ENSO), MJO phase, climatology and numerical weather models must all be considered in concert with CCKW interactions. - For example, if the base state is extremely unfavorable, can it overcome other enhancing factors? (e.g. most of the 2014 Atlantic hurricane season, 2015 EPac is the counter example)
+- Real-world CCKWs have day-to-day weather patterns overlaid on them, making them harder to recognize. - When making genesis forecasts for a particular system, any CCKW information must be taken in context with the entire weather situation. - Knowledge about the base state (~120 d mean or ENSO), MJO phase, time of year and NWP output must all be considered in concert with CCKW interactions. - For example, if the base state is extremely unfavorable, can it overcome other enhancing factors? (e.g. most of the 2014 Atlantic hurricane season, 2015 EPac is the counter example) - 2020 everything formed regardless